Stormwater audit

 Many schools have large areas of hard surfaces like roofs, car parks, basketball courts, assembly areas or concrete quadrangles.
 These hard surfaces increase the amount of stormwater run-off that goes down the drain.

-You can estimate the amount of stormwater run-off by calculating the area of all the hard surfaces and miltiplying by the amount of rain in a storm.
+You can estimate the amount of stormwater run-off by calculating the area of all the hard surfaces and multiplying by the amount of rain in a storm.
 Remember to use the right units!
 You can check your rainfall history for your area.

 What happens to stormwater?